brimdata/zed/docs/lake/design.md

 ## Cloud Object Naming

-A Zed lake semantics defined above are achieved by mapping the lake abstractions onto a key-value cloud obejct store.
+The Zed lake semantics defined above are achieved by mapping the lake abstractions onto a key-value cloud object store.

 Every data element in a Zed lake is one of three fundamental object types:
 * a single-writer _immutable object_,